THE DOVER WAR MEMORIAL PROJECT

 McToldridge, F. W.

 Frank Wilfred McToldridge (BA Lond), 2337392, was a Signalman in the Royal Corps of Signals, 7th Armed Division.
-He was 25 when he died on 29th November 1941.
-He is buried in the Halfaya Sollum War Cemetery, Egypt, 20 B 5
+He was 25 when he died on 29 November 1941.
+He is buried in the Halfaya Sollum War Cemetery, Egypt.
+20 B 5

 Mackey, V.

-Victor William Mackey was a Leading Stoker in the Merchant Navy, aboard the Cable Ship Alert.
-He was 27 when he died on 24th February 1945.
-He is commemorated on the Tower Hill Memorial in London, United Kingdom.
+Victor William Mackey was a Leading Stoker, Merchant Navy, aboard the Cable Ship Alert.
+Born on on 12 February 1918, he was 27 when he died on 24 February 1945.
+He is commemorated on the Tower Hill Memorial, London.
+Panel 5

 Manderson, H.

 Henry Robertson Manderson, 3241201, was a Serjeant in the 7th battalion of the Seaforth Highlanders.
-He was 32 when he died on 12th May 1942, and he is buried in the Ardersier Parish Churchyard, Inverness, Sec 14, Grave 41.
-He was the son of William Hutchinson and Martha Manderson, from Edinburgh, and the husband of Ena Elizabeth Manderson, nee Rogers (late of Dover).
+He was 32 when he died on 12 May 1942.
+He is said to have stepped on a land mine, while training troops in Cumbria and is buried in the Ardersier Parish Churchyard, Inverness, Scotland.
+Section 14, Grave 41

-His brother also died.
-He was Hugh Robertson Manderson, son of William and Martha Manderson,and his wife was Matilda Manderson, from Edinburgh.
-He was also a sergeant in the Seaforth Highlanders, the 2nd battalion, and he was 34 when he died on 2nd May 1942.
+His brother also was lost.
+He was Hugh Robertson Manderson, 1611537 married to Matilda Manderson, from Edinburgh.
+He was also a sergeant in the Seaforth Highlanders, the 2nd battalion, and was 34 when he died on 2 May 1942.
 He is buried in Enfidaville War Cemetery, Tunisia.
+VIII A 6

 Manton, E. P.